MicrosoftDocs/windows-iot/windows-iot/iot-enterprise/OS-Features/Security.md

 Microsoft has all the tooling to provide immediate support and assistance.

 ### Device Management
 Microsoft provides a whole suite of [device management](../Device-Management/Device-Management-Overview.md) solutions to keep your devices safe and monitor activity at all times.
 Managing a device is now easier than ever on Windows 10 IoT Enterprise.
-There are multiple options that your organization can choose from in order to best manage your devices, such as Microsoft Intune, Endpoint Manager and 3rd party OMA-DM based management tools.
+There are multiple options that your organization can choose from in order to best manage your devices, such as Microsoft Intune, Endpoint Manager and third-party OMA-DM based management tools.
 OEMs can also select Azure Device Agent, which leaves it up to their customers to select the device management solution that fits them best.

 ### Device Recovery
 On the off chance something does go wrong, The Microsoft [Support and Recovery Assistant](https://www.microsoft.com/download/100607) works by running tests to figure out what's wrong and offers the best solution for the identified problem.
 It can currently fix Office, Office 365, Outlook, and Windows problems.
 If the Microsoft Support and Recovery Assistant can't fix a problem for you, it will suggest next steps and help you get in touch with Microsoft support.